openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Channels

 The supported channels depend on the WebThing device that is connected.
-Each mappable WebThing property will be mapped to a dedicated channel.
+Each mappable **WebThing property will be mapped to a dedicated channel, automatically**.
 For instance, to support the *motion property* of a Motion-Sensor WebThing, a dedicated *motion channel* will be created, automatically.

 | Thing | channel  | type   | description                  |
 |--------|----------|--------|------------------------------|